No items found.

 There’s a sense of relief in knowing summer’s long, aimless days are over for another year and it’s time to knuckle down.

 In the past, I’d have been off to town to buy some pretty gift paper to cover my exercise books.
-I’d treat myself to new highlighters and spend a lot of time colour-coding my timetable for the school term.
+I’d treat myself to new highlighters and spend a lot of time color-coding my timetable for the school term.

-These practical tasks, while not terribly creative, made me feel organised and in control.
+These practical tasks, while not terribly creative, made me feel organized and in control.
 Their equivalent for me these days is editing.
 If I can time it so I’m beginning the second draft in September, I’m a happy bunny.
 It just feels right.
 The second draft is always a big one.
-You’ve got a story down, of sorts, which is always a relief; now’s the time when a bit more rigour and discipline is called for.
+You’ve got a story down, of sorts, which is always a relief; now’s the time when a bit more rigor and discipline is called for.

 If I can time it so I’m beginning the second draft in September, I’m a happy bunny.
 It just feels right.

-I chop a large edit into manageable chunks which are less likely to overwhelm and intimidate, and I also break down these ‘sweeps’, as I call them (as in, a sweep through the story, attending to different things), into ‘left brain’ and ‘right brain’ tasks.
+I chop a large edit into manageable chunks which are less likely to overwhelm and intimidate, and I also break down these ‘sweeps,’ as I call them (as in, a sweep through the story, attending to different things), into ‘left brain’ and ‘right brain’ tasks.

 ‘Right brain’ is the prose and the deepening of characters, the imagery and dialogue that suddenly sparks into life.
 ‘Left brain’ is the lateral, logical stuff: making sure the premise of the plot works in the first place (why doesn’t she just leave the scary house and phone the bloody police?) and attending to structure.
-So, I’ll look at the running order – I rarely tell a story entirely chronologically – chapter length, the treatment, the perspective(s) it’s told from.
+So, I’ll look at the running order—I rarely tell a story entirely chronologically—chapter length, the treatment, the perspective(s) it’s told from.
 Macro stuff like that.

 I think of it like a camera which has panned right out so I can take in the whole: seeing the wood again, when I’ve spent all summer playing in the trees.